acoppes/acoppes/site/_drafts/tdd-games.markdown

 To do that, the game and engine must support a way to configure these things.
 Unity for example supports that by instantiating a prefab and locating it in a position, override values, etc.

-In my case, I am using en ECS framework and I have an abstraction layer to instantiate entitties and override values, I call it Level Design elements and they normally are something like "Spawn a new Entity using this Definition here and override these values".
+In my case, I am using en ECS framework and I have an abstraction layer to instantiate entities and override values, I call it Level Design elements and they normally are something like "Spawn a new Entity using this Definition here and override these values".

 <div class="post-image">
  <img src="/assets/tdd-nekoplatformer-screenshot-02.png" width="100%" />